-195. The establishment of contractor's work camp may cause adverse impacts if various aspects such as liquid and solid waste management, topsoil, equipment maintenance, materials' storage, and provision of safe drinking water are not addressed properly.
-The site for the work yard will be selected by the contractor in agreement with the Municipality, MDF and the supervisor.
+284. The establishment of Construction Company (CC)'s work camp may cause adverse impacts if various aspects such as liquid and solid waste management, topsoil, equipment maintenance, materials' storage, and provision of safe drinking water are not addressed properly.

-196. To ensure that potentially resulting impacts are kept at a minimum the contractor will be required to prepare the following plans or method statements:
+285. To ensure that potentially resulting impacts are kept at a minimum the Construction Company (CC) will be required to prepare the following plans or method statements:

-- Camp site management plan; - Layout plan of the work camp including a description of all precautionary measures proposed to avoid potential adverse impacts on the receiving environment (surface and ground water, soils, ambient air, human settlement);
+- Camp site management plan; - Layout plan of the work camp including a description of all precautionary measures proposed to avoid potential adverse impacts on the receiving environment (surface and ground water, soils, ambient air, human settlement); - Waste management plan covering the provision of garbage bins, regular collection and disposal in a hygienic manner, as well as proposed disposal sites for various types of wastes (e.g., domestic waste, used tires, etc.) consistent with applicable national regulations; and

-- Waste management plan covering the provision of garbage bins, regular collection and disposal in a hygienic manner, as well as proposed disposal sites for various types of wastes (e.g., domestic waste, used tires, etc.) consistent with applicable national regulations; and - Description and layout of equipment maintenance areas and lubricant and fuel storage facilities including distance from the nearest surface water body.
+- Description and layout of equipment maintenance areas and lubricant and fuel storage facilities including distance from the nearest surface water body is up to 4.5 km.
 Storage facilities for fuels and chemicals will be located at a safe distance to the water body.
 Such facilities will be bounded and provided with impermeable lining to contain spillage and prevent soil and water contamination. - These plans will be approved by the Engineer prior to beginning of construction activities.